 Welcome to the U9s at Rosslyn Park

 At U9s we play contact rugby.
-It is a 9-a-side game incorporating running, passing, tackling and rucking with uncontested 3 player scrums and lineouts.
-This is in line the the RFU Continuum, which is a playing pathway to introduce the game of rugby to young players.
+This is in line the the RFU’s New Rules of Play (Shaping the Game initiative) which replaces the former Continuum, a playing pathway to introduce the game of rugby to young players.
 There are 3 stages starting with tag rugby for U7/U8s, mini rugby for U9/U10s, and midi rugby for U11/U12s, so that by U13s the players are ready to play the full 15-a-side game.

-We have a large playing group this year for the U9s with over 100 registered players of varied ability split into 7 squads of 14 with around 70 turning up each week.
+We have a large playing group this year for the U9s with over 100 registered players of varied ability split into 10 squads with around 70 turning up each week.
 The players are moved up and down our squads as they learn and progress at different rates.
 We are also very keen to see new faces joining the club throughout the season.